Natural Remedies for UTIs |

 Rustina October 10, 2022

-The itch.
-The burn.
+The itching.
+The burning.
+Trying to discreetly find comfort.
 The nagging need to constantly run to the bathroom.
 Then, the fever, the chills, and the lower back pain.
 Do you know the feeling?
 Aaargh, I hated having UTIs.

 Feeling sick, hurting, and running to the bathroom is not how anyone wants to spend their time, much less repeat it every few months!

-What is a UTI and Why do Women get Them?
+What is a Urinary Tract Infection, and why do we get them?

 According to research, more than half of all women will develop a UTI in their lifetime.
 Many will even end up dealing with recurrent urinary tract infections (rUTIs), like me.
-Women are more likely to have UTIs; men only make up about 12% of infections.(1)
+Women are more likely to have UTIs; men only make up about 12% of infections (1).
+A urinary tract infection (UTI) is when there is an infection in some part of the urinary system.

-Signs of a Lower UTI (in the urethra and bladder) considered an Uncomplicated UTI:
+Signs of a Lower UTI (in the urethra and bladder):

 • Painful, burning, itching feeling when urinating